-You can visit Jefferson Landing State Historic Site from March 1 through Labor Day, Tuesday through Saturday, 10:30 a.m. – 4 p.m.
+You can visit Jefferson Landing State Historic Site from March 1 through the Friday before Thanksgiving, Monday through Friday, 9 a.m. to 3 p.m.
 The site features the historic Lohman Building, built in 1839, and the Union Hotel, built in 1855.
-Visitors may see exhibits in both buildings.
-More information on the Lohman Building can be found here .
-A schedule of exhibits for the Rozier Gallery in the Union Hotel can be found here.
+Visitors may see exhibits in the Lohman Building.
+The Union Hotel is closed for rehabilitation.

 For questions, please call the Missouri State Museum at 573-751-2854.